Sell USDINR; target of 64.30: ICICI Direct

 ICICI Direct's currency report on USDINRDebt market

-Government bonds fell f or the first time in three days, as yields rose owing to the long weekend amid profit booking The benchmark 6.97 % 202 6 bond yield rose to 6.
-82 % from 6.
-78 % in the previous session Yield on the US 10 - year further was unchanged at 2.24% in the previous session.Forex (US$/INR)
+Government bonds ended lower, tracking an overnight recovery in global yields ahead of the central bank’s April meeting minutes The benchmark 6.97 % 2026 bond yield rose to 6.
+88 % from 6.86% in the previous session Yield on the US 10 - year rose to 2.
+23 % from 2.
+21 % in the previous session.Forex (US$/INR)

-The rupee posted its largest single - session gain in a week against the US$, after US President Donald Trump’s comments on the US$ strength weighing on rate hike sentiment The US$ continue to slide against major currencies amid the US P res ident ’s comments on dollar strength and rise in geo - political risks on North Korea.
-The Japanese Yen posted further gains due to safe haven buying and lower inflation.US$ US$/INR derivatives strategy

 |View: Bearish on US$INR